 How long does it take to see the Roman Forum?

-Are visitors allowed inside Roman Forum?
+Yes, visitors are allowed inside the Roman Forum.